 5. Oat Bars

 Homemade oat bars are a great cholesterol-friendly snack as they generally contain other cholesterol lowering foods like nuts and seeds as well.
-Here are some recipes for oat bars that can help to lower your cholesterol while keeping your hunger at bay until dinner time:-
+Here are some recipes for oat bars that will help to lower your cholesterol while keeping your hunger at bay until dinner time:-

 Eating smoothies is an easy way to pack lots of fruit and veg into your day and you can add cholesterol lowering foods like oats, nuts and ground flaxseeds as well.
 Here are some cholesterol-lowering smoothie recipes to try:-